Carmen Rice

 Carmen Rice (born October 16, 1974) is an American politician.
 She is a member of the Georgia House of Representatives from the 139th district, serving since 2024.
 She is a member of the Republican Party.

+Political career

-Prior to being elected to the Georgia House of Representatives, Rice was the chairwoman of the Muscogee County Republican Party.
+Prior to being elected to the Georgia House of Representatives, Rice was the first chairwoman of the Muscogee County Republican Party.
+After the death of Rep. Richard Smith, Rice defeated fellow Republican challenger Sean Knox in a special election runoff, winning 55% of the vote.

+Rice co-sponsored the Distraction Free Education Act, a law that limits the use and possession of phones by students in public schools.